hydro-project/hydroflow/book/example_4_1_surface.md

 Let's review the significant changes here.
-First, in setting up the inputs we have the addition of the `reached_vertices` variable, which uses the [merge()](./surface_ops.md#merge) op to merge the output of two pull-based operators into one.
+First, in setting up the inputs we have the addition of the `reached_vertices` variable, which uses the [merge()](./surface_ops.md#merge) op to merge the output of two operators into one.
 We route the `origin` node into it as one input right away:
 ```rust,ignore
     reached_vertices = merge();